Data Governance, Data Stewardship, Governance Framework, Data Ownership, Roles

 Provide training to data consumers

-In streaming environments, Data Stewards manage schema registries, define topic naming conventions, and ensure proper data classification tags flow through Kafka topics.
+In streaming environments, Data Stewards manage schema registries (see Schema Registry and Schema Management), define topic naming conventions, and ensure proper data classification tags flow through Kafka topics.
 They work with platform teams to implement governance controls without impeding real-time data flows.
+For comprehensive approaches to data quality monitoring, see Building a Data Quality Framework and Automated Data Quality Testing.

 Data Custodians